mnot/I-D/safe-hint/draft.md

 helping to assure that clients behind it are not exposed to "objectionable" content.

-This specification defines how to associate this preference with a request, as a HTTP Preference {{RFC72340}}.
+This specification defines how to declare this preference in requests, as a HTTP Preference {{RFC72340}}.

 Note that this specification does not precisely define what "safe" is; rather,